-- 3.3 (1) The Governor shall, by notice in the Gazette, appoint a fit and proper person to be the Financial Services Supervisor. - (2) There is hereby established a body corporate with juristic personality, to be known as "The Financial Services Regulatory Authority", with the power to hold property, to enter into contracts, to institute and defend suits and other legal proceedings in its own name and to do all things necessary to carry out its functions. - (3) The members of the Regulatory Authority shall be- - (a) the Financial Services Supervisor (as Chairman); and - (b) such other members as the Governor may appoint by notice in the Gazette;
+3. (1) The Governor must, by notice in the Gazette, appoint a fit and proper person to be the Financial Services Supervisor.

+(2) This section establishes a corporate body with juristic personality, to be known as "The Financial Services Regulatory Authority", with the power to hold property, to enter into contracts, to institute and defend suits and other legal proceedings in its own name and to do all things necessary to carry out its functions.

+- (3) The members of the Regulatory Authority are- - (a) the Financial Services Supervisor (as Chairman); and - (b) such other members as the Governor appoints by notice in the Gazette.

-and the Regulatory Authority shall perform such functions as are conferred upon it by this or any other Ordinance, and such other functions (if any) as the Governor may consider appropriate in relation to the operation of this Ordinance.
+(3A) The Regulatory Authority must perform the functions conferred upon it by this or any other Ordinance, and any other functions the Governor may consider appropriate in relation to the operation of this Ordinance.

-- (4) The Financial Services Supervisor and the members appointed under subsection (3)(b) shall be appointed for such period as the Governor may determine, and shall be entitled to receive such remuneration and allowances (if any) as the Governor may from time to time approve. - (5) Acts of the Regulatory Authority may be authenticated under the hand of any one of its members.
+(4) The Financial Services Supervisor and the members appointed under subsection (3)(b) must be appointed for a period the Governor decides, and are entitled to receive any remuneration and allowances the Governor approves.

+(5) Acts of the Regulatory Authority may be authenticated under the hand of any one of its members.

-Powers and duties of the Regulatory Authority .
+Powers and duties of the Regulatory Authority

-- 4. (I) It shall be the duty of the Regulatory Authority, always having regard to its regulatory objectives as set out and defined in this section, to carry out the functions prescribed by this Ordinance and to ensure that relevant businesses carrying on business in St. Helena comply with- - (a) this Ordinance; - (b) Regulations and Directives issued under this Ordinance, and - (c) the conditions of their licenses. - (2) The regulatory objectives of the Regulatory Authority are: - (a) Maintenance of market confidence; - (b) Promotion of public awareness; - (c) the protection of consumers and depositors; and - (d) the reduction of financial crime. - (3) (a) The market confidence objective is maintaining confidence in the financial system. - (b) The public awareness objective is promoting public understanding of the financial system. - (c) The protection of consumers and depositors objective is securing the appropriate degree of protection for consumers and depositors. - (d) The reduction of financial crime objective is reducing the extent to which it is possible for a business to be used for a purpose connected with financial crime. - (4) The Regulatory Authority may make Financial Services Directives as may be required for carrying into effect any of the provisions of this Ordinance. - (5) Directives issued under subsection (4) may include but will not be limited to- - (a) Restrictions on the provision of regulated activities to persons outside St. Helena; - (b) Controls over the opening and regulation of branches and representative offices; - (c) Measures to protect consumers from being sold inappropriate financial products; - (d) Measures to protect client money placed with relevant businesses; - (e) Large exposures; - (f) Liquidity requirements; - (g) Capital requirements; - (h) Internal controls; - (i) Reporting requirements; - (j) Accounting requirements. - (6) Banking and Financial Service Directives, and any amendment or revocation thereof, shall be intimated in writing to relevant businesses and the Regulatory Authority shall make copies thereof available to the public.
+4. (1) It is the duty of the Regulatory Authority, always having regard to its regulatory objectives as set out and defined in this section, to carry out the functions prescribed by this Ordinance and to ensure that relevant businesses carrying on business in St Helena comply with-

+(a) this Ordinance;

+- (b) Regulations and Directives issued under this Ordinance, and - (c) the conditions of their licences. - (2) The regulatory objectives of the Regulatory Authority are: - (a) maintenance of market confidence; - (b) promotion of public awareness; - (c) the protection of consumers and depositors; and - (d) the reduction of financial crime. - (3) (a) The market confidence objective is maintaining confidence in the financial system. - (b) The public awareness objective is promoting public understanding of the financial system. - (c) The protection of consumers and depositors objective is securing the appropriate degree of protection for consumers and depositors. - (d) The reduction of financial crime objective is reducing the extent to which it is possible for a business to be used for a purpose connected with financial crime.

+(4) The Regulatory Authority may issue Directives as required for carrying into effect any of the provisions of this Ordinance.

+- (5) Directives issued under subsection (4) may include, but are not limited to- - (a) restrictions on the provision of regulated activities to persons outside St Helena; - (b) controls over the opening and regulation of branches and representative offices; - (c) measures to protect consumers from being sold inappropriate financial products; - (d) measures to protect client money placed with relevant businesses; - (e) large exposures (as to which see section 16); - (f) liquidity requirements; - (g) capital requirements; - (h) internal controls; - (i) reporting requirements; - (j) accounting requirements.

+(6) Directives, and any amendment or revocation of them, must be notified in writing to relevant businesses and the Regulatory Authority must make copies of them available to the public.